Masking, Meltdowns and Misdiagnosis

 Place2Be’s Principal Educational Psychologist for the South Julia Clements, explains the gender difference in the identification of autism and how it can affect girls both in school and at home.

 A classic stereotype of a child with autism might be a boy who plays alone with his trains, oblivious to his peers who are playing together around him.
-When we observe this child, we may ask ourselves 'might this boy have autism?'
-But what might we think about a girl who sits with her peers talking in great detail about her favourite TV soap opera or her favourite Harry Potter book?
+When we observe this child, we may ask ourselves: 'Might this boy have autism?'.
+But what might we think about a girl sitting with her peers, talking in great detail about her favourite TV soap opera or Harry Potter book?
 Would you consider that this girl may have autism?
 Both of these children may (or may not) have autism.
-However, the likelihood is that the girl who is talking to her peers about soap operas or books will be overlooked.
+However, the likelihood is that we often overlook the girl talking to her peers about soap operas or books.

-Autistic girls might spend much of their school day trying to hide their social communication difficulties - also known as ‘masking’ - in order to look like the other girls in their class.
-Masking can be exhausting and it means that, at school, an autistic girl may appear to have very few difficulties and is thus under the radar of many of her teachers.
-However, at home, her parents may be trying to manage frequent meltdowns and shutdowns - for example, highly agitated behaviour or extremely withdrawn behaviour in response to feeling totally overwhelmed by the social demands of school.
+Girls with autism might spend much of their school day trying to hide their social communication difficulties—masking—to look like the other pupils in their class.
+Masking can be exhausting, which means that, at school, an autistic girl may appear to have very few difficulties and is thus under the radar of many teachers.
+However, at home, her parents may be trying to manage frequent meltdowns and shutdowns—for example, highly agitated or extremely withdrawn behaviour in response to feeling overwhelmed by the social demands of school.
 When parents describe their daughter's behaviour at home to teachers, their reports paint quite a different picture of the girl's needs.

 So what can be done?
-It is so important to try to understand the child and to convey the message that you get them.
-Recognise and make allowances for the exhaustion and anxiety that comes from long periods of time masking in order to fit in.
-When the social demands of school become too much, be aware that what appear to be small things can cause a shutdown or a meltdown and that this will often only be expressed at home.
-Hence it is essential that school staff and parents maintain good communication and work together to identify and meet the needs of girls with autism.
+Understanding the child and conveying the message that you get them is so important.
+Recognise and make allowances for the exhaustion and anxiety from long periods of masking to fit in.
+When the social demands of school become too much, be aware that what appear to be small things can cause a shutdown or a meltdown and that this will often only happen at home.
+Hence school staff and parents must maintain good communication and work together to identify and meet the needs of girls with autism.

-At Place2Be we have Educational Psychologists who offer consultations about children and young people who cause concern.
-We are able to help school staff and counsellors consider a pupil’s behaviour, and whether there may be needs, such as autism, that should be further explored.
-We are also able to offer advice and support regarding how the pupil’s needs can be met – whether or not they have a formal diagnosis.
+At Place2Be, our Educational Psychologists offer consultations about children and young people who cause concern.
+We can help school staff, and counsellors consider a pupil's behaviour.
+Whether there may be needs, such as autism, that we should further explore.
+We can also offer advice and support regarding how to meet pupils' needs—whether or not they have a formal diagnosis.

 This blog was written in a personal capacity and does not necessarily reflect the view of the organisation.